deye1986/typescriptBallApp/README.md

 get away from the computer whilst thinking about the task at hand and the plan. if it doesnt work, its probably because i told it do do somthing incorrectly.

 My first task in the plan was to break down the whole huge problem problem in to manageable portions;
---- TASK LIST : '*' == task done ---
+'*' == task done

 1. *display a yellow canvas on the output
 2. *create a simple Ball class and members even if it does not work properly
 3. *initialize Ball objects from the class